Winds of Spring Return - KION546

 ***GALE WARNING***

-… for the near coastal waters from Pigeon Point to Point Pinos (outside of Monterey Bay) in effect from 9AM Wednesday to 9PM Wednesday.
+… for the near coastal waters from Pigeon Point to Point Pinos (outside of Monterey Bay) in effect from 9AM Wednesday extended to 3AM Thursday.

 -Northwest winds 20 to 30 kt with gusts up to 40 kt and seas 8 to 13 feet at 12 seconds